Nuance around the term “density”

 If you hold a measured loft constant, but you add more fill to it, density goes up and insulation goes up.
-That is misunderstood as higher density is warmer, which is not true.
+That is misunderstood as higher density is warmer.
 If we reverse it and hold the fill quantity constant but reduce loft, density goes up and insulation goes down.
-The correct conclusion would be that on a per quantity basis, higher density is less warm.
+The correct conclusion would be that, if quantity is constant, low density is warmer.
+A material is warmest at its highest loft.
+The highest loft it can achieve is at its lowest density.

 These are kinda the rules that tell the full story.
 If I fill an open top box with down fill and let it loft to its maximum potential, that is the absolute maximum insulation that amount can achieve.
 If I compress it within that box, density increases and R-value decreases.
 If I close the top of that box but keep stuffing more down in, density and R-value will increase.
 If I then open the top and let that amount loft to full potential, R-value will increase even more, with the increased loft, while density goes back to zero.